arturscheiner/kuberverse/README.md

 ### Hardware

-The rule here is **more is better**.
+The gold rule here is **more is better**.
 As we will create clusters using virtual machines running on your desk computer or notebook, resources will be needed in the proportion of your use.
-To be used for study, and using my computer (an old macbook pro late 2012 retina, with a Intel Core i5 processor with 8Gb of memory) as the basis for this labs, I can assure you can run a k8s cluster with 1 masters and 2 workers.
-Is not the best configuration but is what I have by now.
+To be used for study, and using my computer (an old macbook pro late 2012 retina, with a Intel Core i5 processor with 8Gb of memory) as the basis for this labs, I can assure you can run a k8s cluster with 1 master with 2Gb of memory and 2 workers with 1Gb each.
+This configuration fits almost all of the 6 scenarios of the CKA and the 4 scenarios of CKAD certification exams.

 ## Available Labs